All Episodes

 I really got into the whole idea of conspiracy theories as storytelling through Coast to Coast AM.

-Outside of my own sort of middle-class suburban existence, talking about UFOs and the Illuminati.
+And I, you know, I never believed any of it, but it was so outside of my own sort of middle-class suburban existence, talking about UFOs and the Illuminati and suburbs.

 dan friesen